-Each year during the crushing season (around 21-23 weeks) commencing in mid June through to mid November, cane is gathered from a 13,000 hectare area which produces approximately 1.0m to 1.1m tonnes of cane.
+During the crushing season, which starts in mid-June and runs until mid to late November, subject to weather, cane is drawn from a 13,000 hectare growing area which produces approximately one million tonnes of cane.
 The area is serviced by 18 harvesting contractors cutting an average of 55,000 tonnes and transported by a cane railway network extending over 256 kilometres.

-The Mulgrave district was the first to adopt green cane harvesting in 1983 which increased rapidly to over 90% by 1990.
-All cane is now harvested green leaving a trash blanket which acts as a weed suppressant and assists with moisture retention.
+In 1983, the Mulgrave district was the first to adopt green cane harvesting.
+Uptake by growers increased rapidly to more than 90 per cent by 1990.
+All cane is now harvested green, leaving a trash blanket which acts as a weed suppressant and assists with moisture retention.

 The area has a range of soil types which influence growing practices and cane variety selection.
 The crop is rain fed with an average rainfall of 1800-2000 mm per year.